Tiantsoa Rakotomanga Rajaonah

 Tiantsoa Sarah "Titi" Rakotomanga Rajaonah (born 15 December 2005) is a French professional tennis player.
-She has a career-high singles ranking of No. 122 by the WTA, achieved on 3 November 2025, and a best doubles ranking of 186, reached on 6 October 2025.
-She has won one title on the WTA Tour, 2025 at Sao Paulo.
+She has a career-high WTA singles ranking of No. 116, achieved on 2 February 2026, and a best in doubles of No. 149, reached on 20 April 2026.

+Rakotomanga Rajaonah has won one WTA Tour singles title at the 2025 SP Open, as well as one doubles title on the WTA Challenger Tour.

 Personal life

 Rakotomanga Rajaonah is of Malagasy origin, born in Antsirabe, Madagascar, but now trains in Toulouse and Plaisir, France.

 She began playing tennis at the age of six and has cited her idols growing up as Rafael Nadal and Serena Williams.

 Career

 Rakotomanga Rajaonah has found significant success in singles, claiming titles at various ITF events.
 Her first title was at a W15 tournament in Valencia, Spain, in December 2022.
 Following that, she secured another victory at the W15 event in Melilla, Spain, in December 2023.
 In March 2024, she added to her accolades with a win at the W15 tournament in Gonesse, France, and in August 2024, she triumphed at the W50 event in Arequipa, Peru.

-Her ITF doubles titles started with a win at Valencia, alongside Martina Genis Salas in December 2023.
-She then teamed up with Elena Ruxandra Bertea to win the W15 tournament in Le Havre, France, in March 2024.
-Additionally, she triumphed with Émeline Dartron at the W75 Open in Saint-Gaudens, France, in both May 2024 and again in May 2025.
+Her first doubles title came with a win at Valencia, alongside Martina Genis Salas in December 2023.
+She then teamed up with Elena Ruxandra Bertea to win a W15 tournament in Le Havre, France, in March 2024.
+Additionally, she triumphed with Émeline Dartron at the W75 Saint-Gaudens Open, in both May 2024 and again in May 2025.

 Rakotomanga Rajaonah made her WTA Tour debut as a qualifier at the 2025 Rouen Open, defeating Lucia Bronzetti and Jaqueline Cristian to reach her first WTA Tour quarterfinal.
 As a result, she reached the top 250 in the rankings, on 21 April 2025.

-On September 14, 2025 she claimed her first career title at the SP Open by defeating Janice Tjen.
+On 14 September 2025, she claimed her first WTA Tour title at the SP Open by defeating Janice Tjen in the final.
 After winning the title, Rakotomanga Rajaonah achieved a career-high ranking of world No. 131, before she peaked at No. 122 on 3 November 2025.